A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 Advertising in Vietnam

-The Law on Advertising is at the heart of Vietnam’s advertising regulations.
+The Law on Advertising is at the heart of Vietnam’s advertising industry.
 This law outlines the key requirements, obligations and responsibilities of foreign advertising agencies.

 Furthermore, Decree 70, issued in 2021 adds to the existing regulations a number of regulations specific to digital advertising and the cross border provision of digital advertising.